afranken/All-In-One-Favicon/readme.txt

 <a href="http://www.techotronic.de/plugins/all-in-one-favicon/favicon-settings-screenshot/">Please visit my site for a screenshot of the settings page</a>.

 == Changelog ==
+= 2.0 =
+* NEW: now supports Apple Touch Icons for backend and frontend
+* NEW: more links to websites containing information.

 = 1.0 =
 * NEW: Initial release.